 A resolution for health checks

 The new year is an ideal time for a health checkup.
 If you’re over 40 and experiencing symptoms such as low energy or decreased sexual desire, consider getting your testosterone levels checked.
 Only about 5% of men with low testosterone receive treatment, according to a 2018 study by the New England Research Institutes.
-This low figure is mostly because most men don’t get annual screenings, leading to undertreatment and under diagnosis of essential health conditions.
+This low figure is mostly because most men don’t get annual screenings, leading to undertreatment and underdiagnosis of essential health conditions.

-Treatment for low testosterone, also known as testosterone replacement therapy, or TRT, is meant to improve symptoms such as low libido, fatigue and decreased muscle mass.
-Topical gels and creams are applied to the skin, ensuring steady hormone levels but require caution to prevent skin-to-skin transfer.
+Treatments can include topical gels and creams that are applied to the skin, ensuring steady hormone levels, but require caution to prevent skin-to-skin transfer.
 Testosterone injections, administered every few weeks, are effective but can cause hormone level fluctuations.
 Patches provide a daily, consistent dose and are an alternative for those who prefer not to use gels or injections.
 Testosterone pellets, implanted under the skin, offer a long-term solution, releasing consistent doses over several months.
 New oral testosterone medications have also recently entered the market as an option for TRT.

 Beyond hormones: What you can do